manguinm/dataiku-challenge/README.md

 #### Discarding useless variables

 First, I removed the **instance-weight** variable as the purpose of this variable is to readjust the sample to be representative of the whole population, and should not be used for classification.
+I ralso removed variables that provided redundant info, such as detailed_industry_code.

 Trees methods in scikit-learn provide a useful `feature_importances` metrics for getting information on the relative importance of each feature, based on how 'high' a feature is used to split at a node.
-By using an `ExtraTree Classifier` (I one-hot encoded the categorical variables before), I discarded the following variables, which were the least important in the tree:
+By using an `ExtraTree Classifier` (I one-hot encoded the categorical variables before), I discarded the least important variables in the tree.
+To sum up, I dropped all the following variables:

+- detailed industry recode and detailed occupation recode
+- migration-related variables
+- year (assuming year does not play a role here, as it is only on a 2-year period)
 - country of birth father and mother
 - detailed household and family stat
 - state of previous residence

 This `ExtraTree` also provided me with useful insights on the most important features, which are mainly age, education level and work-oriented variables.
 Interestingly, financial variables like capital gains, dividends and capital losses play a huge role.
 In further investigation, one could merge these three into a financial_health indicator for instance.